paulofelipebrito/eccomerce-web-shopping-with-strapi/README.md

 Welcome to the _GitHub repository_ of my **Realtor** project!
 Here you can find information about the project's development, such as which technologies were used, how to install and run the project, usage and more.

 This site provides many houses and condos for the user find, buy and own your house.
 Users will find the following feature: **Search for buy property and rent property, search for property with filters, see photos of the house and the current status**.
+If you're confused about where you are, try this [**this link**][deploy-url] to the deployed project instead 😄.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>